-Besides being a day when you can dress in all green and pinch people relentlessly, our family loves St Patrick Day because of all the great St Patrick Day recipes!
+Besides being a day when you can dress in all green and pinch people relentlessly, our family loves Saint Patrick Day because of all the great St Patrick Day recipes!

 It all started a few years back when we had leftover Irish Soda Bread.
 Surely we couldn’t let this rounded loaf of perfection go to waste!
 And so we began the tradition of a St Patrick Day breakfast with a delicious and easy St Patrick Day recipe: Irish Soda Bread French Toast.